JDoYo/saveyourself/<SaveYourself>_Project Management.md

 STD: Provided overall editing for the document.

-Meetings: Attended all meetings that were held.
+Meetings: Attended all of the meetings that were held.

 **Joshua Do:**